SAMARCH is a five-year project with a grant of €5.8m from the EU’s France (Channel) England Interreg Channel programme.

 Although the project involves working on a number of rivers in the Channel area, the majority of the data collection and research will focus on the five salmon and sea trout “Index” rivers in the Channel area.
 These are the rivers Frome and Tamar in the south of England and the Scorff, Oir and Bresle in northern France.

 The project includes 10 partners from France and England who are a blend of research and regulatory organisations, and key stakeholders.
+The 10 SAMARCH project partners are:

 For more information, visit the SAMARCH website.